Pass a Ban or Moratorium on Artificial Turf Installations

 RESOURCES

-• Safe Healthy Playing Fields, Inc. We recommend that you get in touch with our Affiliate, Safe Healthy Playing Fields, an excellent organization at the forefront of the effort to reduce artificial turf.
+Safe Healthy Playing Fields, Inc. — We recommend that you get in touch with our affiliated organization, Safe Healthy Playing Fields, who are at the forefront of the effort to reduce artificial turf.

-• Poster.
-A volunteer created this great poster and has graciously made it available for use, free of charge.
+Poster/ Graphic — A volunteer created this great poster below and has graciously made it available for use, free of charge.
 You can download and print it out to raise awareness in your town or you can also share the image on social media.